alguadam/AzurePoliciesLab/Exercise-02/README.md

         "customPolicyDefinitions": {
             "value": [
                 {
-                    "policyDefinitionName": "{the name given to the Initiative from exercise 2}", "parameters": {},
+                    "policyDefinitionName": "{the name given to the Initiative from Task 2}", "parameters": {},
                     "assignmentDisplayName": "{the display name to be shown}", "managedIdentity": false